This section highlights issues that are important for platypus conservation:

 Dangerous nets and traps

-A platypus can hold its breath for less than three minutes, and therefore easily drowns in a submerged net or trap.
+A platypus can hold its breath for less than three minutes when it’s active, and therefore easily drowns in a submerged net or trap.
 Numerous animals can die in this manner if nets or traps are set in a high quality platypus habitat or are abandoned after being set.
 For example:

-At least eight platypus died in two illegal mesh nets that had been strung between dead trees standing in the middle of a large public reservoir located in north-central Victoria (as shown at left).
-The weight of the large fish also trapped in the nets made it impossible for the platypus to rise to the surface to breathe after becoming entangled.
+At least eight platypus drowned in two illegal mesh nets that had been strung between dead trees standing in the middle of a large public reservoir located in north-central Victoria (as shown at left).
+The weight of numerous large fish also trapped in the nets (which presumably were the reason the nets had been set in the first place) made it impossible for the platypus to rise to the surface to breathe after becoming entangled.

 Seven platypus died in an illegal spring trap (as shown at right), which would have been set to capture yabbies or crayfish in the Werribee River in southern Victoria.
 The animals are believed to have died over a period of about a week (the patchy white appearance of the platypus at the top of the pile is due to fur falling out as its skin starts to decompose), so the trap presumably had been left unattended for the same period.
 The reason why this trap design is so lethal is that the entrance is fitted with a tapered funnel pointing inwards.
 Studies have shown that a platypus held inside a trap only searches for an exit in the trap’s outer netting – it doesn’t expect the opening to be located internally within the trap and so fails to find it there.